-The 31-year-old actress, who is nominated for Best Supporting Actress in a Limited Series or Movie at the 2021 Emmy Awards for her role in Hamilton, said many have felt "fearful" and "uncertain" over the past 12 months in particular, but it's also been an opportunity for the community to band together and speak up.
+The 31-year-old actress, who was nominated for Best Supporting Actress in a Limited Series or Movie at the 2021 Emmy Awards for her role in Hamilton, said many have felt "fearful" and "uncertain" over the past 12 months in particular, but it's also been an opportunity for the community to band together and speak up.

 "It’s been an interesting year as an Asian person, as a biracial Asian person," Soo told Refinery29 Australia.

 "[I've been] really getting deep with people in my community – in the Asian community and not in the Asian community – about what all this is and how it got to this point," she explained.

 "I think the more that we can have these conversations – maybe some of them are messy and maybe some of them are difficult – the better."

 Soo, whose father is of Chinese descent, has been vocal on social media in the wake of a rise of reported physical and verbal assaults of Asian Americans in recent months and the Atlanta shootings in March which resulted in the deaths of six Asian people.

 "The stain of racism in this country will never be repaired if we don’t call it out," she wrote on Instagram in February.